ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/VehicleAttitudeMaximumSlewRate.rst

 VehicleAttitudeMaximumSlewRate
 ==============================

-.. py:class:: VehicleAttitudeMaximumSlewRate
+.. py:class:: ansys.stk.core.stkobjects.VehicleAttitudeMaximumSlewRate

-   Bases: py:obj:`~IVehicleAttitudeMaximumSlewRate`
+   Bases: py:obj:`~ansys.stk.core.stkobjects.IVehicleAttitudeMaximumSlewRate`

    Define the maximum slew rate by entering a maximum overall magnitude.
 You can constrain the slew rate in specific directions by selecting one or more Per Axis rates and defining separate maximum rates for those axes.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: VehicleAttitudeMaximumSlewRate

 Overview
 --------